graydon/ivy-notes/markdown/keywords.md

   - `destructor`: [[declaration]] of a [[private destructor]]
   - `else`: negative branch of a [[conditional]] [[statement]]
   - `ensure`: [[postcondition]]
-  - `ensures`: obsolete keyword from earlier IVy versions
+  - `ensures`: obsolete keyword from earlier Ivy versions
-  - `entry`: obsolete keyword from earlier IVy versions
+  - `entry`: obsolete keyword from earlier Ivy versions
   - `eventually`: term in a [[temporal property]]
   - `execute`: synonym for `mixin` (declaring a [[mixin]])
   - `exists`: [[existential quantifier]] for an [[expression]]